Temporary EHBL-like behavior of Markarian 501 during July 2014 VHE flaring: Results

+A noticeable change in the spectrum was observed on MJD 56857.98, on the fourth day, as shown in Fig. \ref{fig:Fig2}.
+The VHE spectrum was observed in the energy range $0.08\, \mathrm{TeV}\le E_{\gamma} \le 6.8\, \mathrm{TeV}$.
+A peak-like feature is observed $\sim 3$ TeV and the spectrum falls rapidly above this energy, which is a new feature of this spectrum.
+Like previous days, we have used the two-zone photohadronic model to fit the spectrum.
+The zone-1 is still in the high emission state with $\delta_1=2.83$, but the cutoff energy has drastically jumped to $E^c_{\gamma}=3.18$ TeV.
+In the energy range $0.5\, \mathrm{TeV}\lesssim E_{\gamma} \lesssim 3.18\, \mathrm{TeV}$ (zone-1), the EBL corrected spectrum is attenuated with an inflection point at $E_{\gamma}\sim 1.82$ TeV.

+In zone-2, the spectrum falls extremely fast, which can be fitted with $\delta_2=4.0$, as shown in Fig. \ref{fig:Fig2}.
+This is the first time we have observed such a rapid fall in the VHE spectrum in zone-2 for the tEHBL-like behavior of an HBL with a very large value of $\delta_2$.
+For $E^c_{\gamma} \,<\,3.18$ TeV the fitted VHE spectrum is in high emission state and increases slowly.
+However, for $E^c_{\gamma}\, > 3.18$ TeV, the spectrum falls faster, resulting in a mild peak-like feature but not very prominent as claimed by the MAGIC Collaboration.

+For comparison, we also fit the spectrum with the standard photohadronic model and the best fit values of the parameters are $\delta=3.0$ and $F_0=11.43\times 10^{-11}\, \mathrm{erg\,cm^{-2}\,s^{-1}}$.
+This curve falls smoothly with no peak-like feature and in the high energy limit it falls slower than the observed spectrum (Fig. \ref{fig:Fig2}).
+Moreover, $\delta=3.0$ corresponds to low emission state and its intrinsic spectrum is flat which is common during a quiescent state of the blazar.
+This clearly shows that we can not use the standard photohadronic model (one-zone) to fit the spectrum of MJD 56857.98.

-A noticeable change in the spectrum on MJD 56857.98, on the fourth day was observed as shown in Figure \ref{Fig2}.
-The spectrum was observed in the energy range $0.08\, \mathrm{TeV}\le E_{\gamma} \le 6.8\, \mathrm{TeV}$.
-Like previous days, zone-1 is still in the high emission state with $\delta_1=2.83$, but the cutoff energy drastically jumped to $E^c_{\gamma}=3.18$ TeV.
-Also, in zone-2, the spectrum falls extremely fast which can be fitted with $\delta_2=4.0$, which is shown in Figure \ref{Fig2}.
-This is the first time we observe such a rapid fall of the VHE spectrum in zone-2 for tEHBL-like behavior of a HBL with a very large $\delta_2$ value.
-Previously, we had studied the tEHBL-like bahavior of Mrk 421, Mrk 501 and 1ES 1959+650 in different epochs using the two-zone photohadronic model, where we could explain the spectra very well and maximum value of $\delta_2$ was 3.5~\citep{Sahu:2016mww,Sahu:2018gik,Sahu:2020tko,2021ApJ...914..120S}.
-We had never observed such a fast fall of the spectrum in zone-2 and a cutoff energy very high.
-In this context, the VHE spectrum of Mrk 501 on MJD 56857.98 is unique and probably first of its type.
-Contrary to the claim by the MAGIC collaboration, our model does not predict a prominent peak at $E^c_{\gamma}=3.18$ TeV.
-We observe that the peak-like feature around $E^c_\gamma$ is due to the slight increase in the flux in zone-1 and then a rapid fall of the spectrum for $E_\gamma > E^c_\gamma$.
+Previously, we had studied the tEHBL-like behavior of Mrk 421, Mrk 501, and 1ES 1959+650 in different epochs using the two-zone photohadronic model, where we could explain the spectra very well and the maximum value of $\delta_2$ was 3.5~\cite{2020ApJ...901..132S,2021ApJ...906...91S,2021ApJ...914..120S}.
+We had never observed such a fast fall in the spectrum in zone-2 and a cutoff energy as high.
+In this context, the VHE spectrum of Mrk 501 on MJD 56857.98 is unique and probably the first of its type.
+The peak-like feature around $E^c_\gamma$ is observed to be due to a slight increase in the flux in zone-1 and then a rapid drop in the spectrum for $E_\gamma > E^c_\gamma$.
+The blue shaded region to the left and the salmon shaded region to the right in Fig.~\ref{fig:Fig2} correspond to the $1\sigma$ confidence interval for the good fit values of the parameters in zone-1 ($F_1$ and $\delta_1$), and in zone-2 ($F_2$ and $\delta_2$) respectively.